xCDAT/xcdat/docs/index.rst

-xCDAT: Xarray Extended with Climate Data Analysis Tools
+xCDAT: Xarray Climate Data Analysis Tools
 =======================================================

 xCDAT is an extension of `xarray`_ for climate data analysis on structured grids.